JoshuaMarden/BTC_Analyser/README.md

 _____________________

 Immediate To Do:
+ - Check it runs on other machines via `launch.bat`
  - Allow analysis to be run without requiring that data has to be updated.
  - Allow analysis to be re-run instead of just terminating so it's easier to try different settings.